Basics

 FAQs about the Basics

-A spindle lifting drive is a combination of a spindle (screw) and a nut (worm gear or traveling nut) that converts rotational motion into linear motion through a worm gear drive.
+A Screw Jack is a combination of a spindle (screw) and a nut (worm gear or traveling nut) that converts rotational motion into linear motion through a worm gear drive.

 How screw jacks work and where they are used - GROB GmbH chevron_right